-If you’ve ever opened a streaming platform and found that a popular anime title is unavailable in your country — or available only in dubbed format when the original Japanese audio exists — you’ve encountered territorial rights restrictions in action.
+If you’ve ever opened a streaming platform and found a popular anime unavailable in your country — or available only dubbed when the Japanese original exists — you’ve encountered territorial rights restrictions.
 For viewers, this is a frustration.
-For acquisition teams and rights holders, it’s the commercial architecture that determines who gets paid what, for how long, and under what conditions across every market where an anime title has value (Grand View Research, 2025).
+For acquisition teams and rights holders, it’s the operational reality of a market structured entirely around territory-by-territory licensing.

 Key Takeaways